Jackson Scholars Program

 Community Service

 Active participation in service to local communities is recognized as an important avenue of engagement for Jackson Scholars.
-A range of community engagement avenues exist within the Jackson School, including participation in GeoForce, Geoscience Ambassadors, and other mentoring and outreach opportunities.
+A range of community engagement avenues exist within the Jackson School, including mentoring in GeoForce, outreach to k-12 students, outreach to community college students, and other mentoring and outreach opportunities.
 Community service could also take many other forms unrelated to geoscience and UT, including volunteer EMS, community hotlines, or volunteering in schools or hospitals.
-Additional volunteer opportunities are available through the UT Longhorn Center for Community Engagement.
+Additional volunteer opportunities are available through UT Volunteerism and Service-Learning.
 Community Service is intended to reflect a significant commitment on the part of the student, for at least one academic year.
 Supporting material for the portfolio could include a supporting letter from the governing board of the organization, flyers of posters announcing events organized by the student, photos or videos documenting events and activities, and/or comparable materials that document active, committed, long-term involvement in community service.